 Click here for more great follow-up stats.

-So, the moral of the story is this: consistent follow-up will help set you apart from your competition and yield greater success.
+Consistent follow-up will help set you apart from your competition and yield greater success.
 All you need is a consistent and successful follow-up strategy.

 A follow-up strategy is not difficult to put together.
 There are only so many ways you can connect with someone: a phone call, email, handwritten card, face-to-face visit and now, through social media.
 By combining multiple platforms, your follow-up strategy can be very effective in keeping you top of mind with your clients and customers.

-To start, let’s understand the various ways we can reach out to and connect with our leads.
+Let’s understand the various ways we can reach out to and connect with our leads.

 - An automated monthly email drip campaign provides 12 touch points.